-Sir James Munby, President of the Family Division, says this:
+Sir James Munby, former President of the Family Division, says this:

 “Other things being equal, swift, efficient, enforcement of existing court orders is surely called for at the first sign of trouble.
 A flabby judicial response sends a very damaging message to the defaulting parent, who is encouraged to believe that court orders can be ignored with impunity, and potentially also to the child.”

 Parents that do not turn up to court hearings, or disobey court orders must be punished – immediately.
 Ignoring court orders is a contempt, and a criminal offence.
 Judges can put offenders in prison.

 Well, the traditional wisdom has been that putting a recalcitrant AP in jail is not going to help the child.

 But putting a murdering mother in prison is not going to help her children.
 Putting a violent mother in jail is not going to help the children.
 Perhaps we cannot put any mother in prison for any criminal offence, lest she cries “but what about my kids?!”
 Mothers are put in jail all the time for all sorts of criminal offences, as are fathers.
 Why would there be an exception for breaking court orders that relate to the welfare of children, unless judges consider contempts of court in a child-related matter a somewhat trivial offence?
 Perhaps all criminals that are also parents should escape jail time!

 In addition, putting an offending parent in jail will actually help.
 This parent is a bully.
 They are bullying you and they are bullying your child.
 They are even bossing the judge!
 Teaching them a lesson is desirable, and necessary.
 We are not saying that they should go to prison forever and the key thrown away.
 24 hours in a cell is a very sobering experience.
 Like all bullies, they will not stop without a (metaphorical) punch on the nose.